3xclamationMark/Noteabl/README.md

 ## To-Do:
 	* Add content to the header
-	* Make the notes open when clicked
+	* Make the notes green when clicked (to mark them as done)
 	* Add the ability to delete a note
 	* Prevent empty notes from being created
 	* Make them save to local storage, then reappear when the page is reopened
-	* Change fonts
-	* Add color and a dark mode
+	* Add dark mode?
 ___

 ### Log
+**24/10/21** Created a favicon.
+Fixed a couple of other things.

 **25/7/21:**  Created the header area, and created the note taking box (the box to write your note in).
 Added styles such as the styling of the button and text areas.

 **26/7/21:** Customised the scrollbar to look cleaner.
 Gave title should have a character limit of 50 letters, and the text of 700 characters.
 Made the note taking area slightly narrower.